 b) The executive director shall carry out the policies of the Association under the direction of the Board of Directors; shall be responsible for the operation of the Association Office; and shall serve as a member of the Board of Directors without vote.

 Sec.
 3. In the event that the office of president becomes vacant, the vice-president shall become president and shall continue to fulfill the duties of the vice-president until the results of the next election are certified.
 In the event that the office of vice-president becomes vacant, the Board of Directors shall elect from among its members in the second or third year of service a person to assume the responsibilities of vice-president and succeed to the presidency.
 In the event that the office of fiscal officer becomes vacant, the Board of Directors shall elect from among its members in the second or third year of service a person to assume the responsibilities of fiscal officer for the remaining of the three-year term.
+In the event that the office of ALA/ALSC councilor becomes vacant, the Board of Directors shall elect from among its members in the second or third year of service a person to assume the responsibilities of ALA/ALSC councilor for the remaining three year-term.
+Due to the unique nature of the position, the New-to-ALSC director shall be excluded from eligibility for interim appointments.

 ARTICLE VI: Executive Committee